Banchero records 1st triple-double, hits go-ahead free throws as Magic hold off Nuggets 122-120

 The Magic had a lengthy list of players sitting out Friday, including Markelle Fultz (left knee), Gary Harris (right calf), Wendell Carter Jr. (right knee), Joe Ingles (left ankle), Jonathan Isaac (right hamstring), Goga Bitadze (illness) and Franz Wagner (right ankle).

+“It speaks volumes to the character that we have on this team,” said Suggs, who was 7 of 9 from 3-point range.
+“Not only next man up, but the confidence to trust and believe in each other.
+We weren’t walking out there like, ‘Oh, let’s just get it over with and go back home.’
+We wanted to go win the game.”

-Jokic led Denver with 29 points in a game where Nuggets coach Michael Malone utilized 11 players to spread out the minutes.
+Jokic led Denver with 29 points in a game where Malone utilized 11 players to spread out the minutes.
 Michael Porter Jr. had 22 and Murray 20.

-Magic coach Jamahl Mosley appreciates his trips to the Mile High City.
-He played college basketball at nearby Colorado.
-He got his NBA coaching start on the staff of longtime Nuggets coach George Karl.
-He stays in touch with Karl through texts.

-“His advice over the years has been priceless,” Mosley said of Karl.
+They’re still working on getting everyone involved within the flow of the offense.

+“It’s tough, because we do have a lot of guys who game-to-game, it could be a different hot hand,” Porter said.
+“That’s a blessing and a curse, sometimes.
+Maybe the answer is staggering a couple starters with the bench unit.
+I don’t really know the answer.
+I do feel like there are times in the game where Aaron (Gordon) doesn’t touch the ball for an extended period of time.
+Or myself … It’s definitely a tough balance to find.

+“That’s really up to the coaches.
+That’s their job.
+That’s not our job.
+So we just do what we’re told, try to space the floor the right way, play through big fella.
+That’s all we can do.
+As the season goes on, we’ll continue to get better and better at finding that balance.”

 UP NEXT